Poly-1: Background

-The Poly-1 was developed in 1980 by Neil Scott and Paul Bryant, who at the time were teaching electronics engineering at Wellington Polytechnic (now Massey University's Wellington campus), which the computer was named after.
+The Poly-1 was developed in 1980 by a team lead by Neil Scott and Paul Bryant, who at the time were teaching electronics engineering at Wellington Polytechnic (now Massey University's Wellington campus), which the computer was named after.
 As with the Acorn BBC Micro in Britain, Scott and Bryant saw the increasing need for a fully integrated computer to serve the New Zealand school market, which had the blessing of then Education Minister Merv Wellington.
 After Scott and Bryant gathered a team of engineers and designers, DFC New Zealand Limited and Lower Hutt-based Progeni Systems — founded by Perce Harpham in 1968 — formed a joint venture, Polycorp, to market and build the Poly-1, which entered production in 1981.

 A distinctive fibreglass casing was designed to house the computer and monitor as an all-in-one unit, in a similar fashion to the Commodore PET.

 The Poly-1 came standard with a colour display and 64KB of RAM.
 A BASIC interpreter and a text editor were included, with the operating system being FLEX.
-The machine could display 40x24 character text (or teletext) or graphics in 240x204 or 480x204 resolution in 7 colors.
+The machine could display 40x24 character text (or teletext) or graphics in 240×204 or 480×204 resolution in 7 colors.
 There was no internal store, but the computer could connect to a CP/M based server.
-The Proteus was available as an accessory to make the Poly-1 network-capable, allowing up to 32 of the computers to be linked.
+The Proteus server was available as an accessory to make the Poly-1 network-capable, allowing up to 32 of the computers to be linked.